Calorie counting probably isn’t the most contentious issue in the fitness biz, but it’s certainly up there.

 Most calorie-counting advice fails to take this into account, and assumes that your metabolism doesn’t adapt.
 If your metabolism does adapt more than a tiny bit, their calorie formulas won’t work for you; you’ll need a bigger surplus or deficit than what they prescribe.

 None of this means calories don’t matter, of course, just that calorie formulas can’t be one size fits all.
 Ultimately, calorie counting is still useful if you have a highly adaptive metabolism- and in any case, counting calories is the only way to find out just how adaptive your metabolism really is.
 This does mean that you’ll have to go beyond formulas and make manual adjustments to your calorie targets though.
+For a comprehensive guide to overcoming metabolic slowdown, read How to lose 10+ pounds of fat a month- even if you have a slow metabolism.

 My take: Calorie counting should be an exercise, not a way of life